Brent Celek: 2015 season

 Celek remained the Eagles' starting tight end to start the 2015 season.
 Similarly to 2014, Celek had an uneventful start, only getting one catch on one target for six yards in three games.
 However, in a Week 4 divisional matchup against the Redskins, he scored his first touchdown of the season on a 10-yard catch and run from new quarterback Sam Bradford.
 Celek followed it up with 3 catches for 44 yards and another touchdown against the Saints.
 Celek only caught 2 passes for 11 yards in a game against the Panthers, and against the Cowboys he caught no passes.
-Celek did, however, make a crucial block on Dallas' defensive end Greg Hardy in overtime that allowed Bradford to throw the game-winning touchdown.
+Celek did, however, make a crucial block on Dallas's defensive end Greg Hardy in overtime that allowed Bradford to throw the game-winning touchdown.
 Celek exploded onto the scene with 4 catches for 134 yards in a week 10 matchup against the Miami Dolphins, followed by 7 catches for 79 yards against the Buccaneers, and 2 catches for 10 yards and a touchdown against the Lions.
 Mark Sanchez started 2 of these games, and played in all 3, although Bradford threw 3 of Celek's 4 catches against Miami.
 Despite having only 35 targets, 8th on the team, Celek finished the year with 27 catches for 398 yards (3rd on the team) and 3 touchdowns (T-2nd on the team).

 On January 26, 2016, Celek signed a three-year contract extension with the Eagles for $13 million, with $6 million guaranteed.